A while ago, I started a new children’s ghostwriting project, and the client recommended that I read a book she wanted her book to be similar to.

 I’ve written for enough child psychologists and therapists to know that overcoming emotional issues takes time and work.
 It's essential that the child and parents are aware of this.

-How it should basically work: There’s a struggle.
+How the process should basically work: There’s a struggle.
 The child moves forward, then there are setbacks.
-The child moves further along with more setbacks, then there is forward movement, possibly with more minor setbacks, until he is finally able to handle his symptoms.
+The child moves further along with more setbacks, then there is forward movement, possibly with more minor setbacks, until after a while, he is finally able to handle his symptoms.

 It’s not wise or professional to give children and parents false expectations.

-The book was mainly rhymed, although some of the rhymes was forced.
-And, notice I said “mainly rhymed.”
+The book was mainly rhymed, though some of the rhymes felt forced.
+And notice I said, “mainly rhymed.”
 A couple of paragraphs weren’t rhymed.
-I’m guessing the author couldn’t come up with a rhyme for those paragraphs, so left them as they were.
+It could be that the author couldn’t come up with a rhyme for those paragraphs, so just left them.

-In one or two spots, I had to read the page over a couple of times to make sense of it and figure out who was speaking.
+In a one or two spots, I had to reread the page a couple of times to make sense of it and figure out who was speaking.
 And page-wise, it was much shorter than a standard picture book.

 There are industry standards for a reason - children’s writers should adhere to them.

-This isn’t about slamming an author’s book, it’s just that it was too easy to quickly know that this was self-published.
+This isn’t about tearing apart an author’s book; it’s just that it was too easy to quickly know that this was self-published... and unprofessionally done.

 While it’s easy to send a book out into the world, the quality of the book should never be sacrificed for speed of publishing or the money to have the book professionally edited and formatted.

-While many authors may slack off when it comes to quality, we shouldn't let that happen when writing for children.
+While many authors may slack off on quality, we shouldn't let that happen when writing for children.
 As children’s authors, we should set the standard high… and keep it there.

 The takeaway of this article is that if you’re going to self-publish a book, please take the time to do it right.
-Put in the time and effort, and spend the money to, at the very least, have it professionally edited and properly formatted.
+Put in the time and effort, and spend the money if needed; at the very least, have it professionally edited and properly formatted.
+And if you’re a children’s writer, think of what you’re conveying to the young reader.

 I’m a working children’s ghostwriter, rewriter, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.